-For certain performance obligations management has estimated the transaction price to be applied to each performance obligation based on an estimation of the stand-alone selling price.
-This is a significant management estimate, with any increase or decrease to the customer discount impacting the revenue allocation to the performance obligation, in situations where the transaction price is based on a residual approach, which would then impact the revenue recognized in the period.
+For performance obligations that involve multiple products or services management allocates the transaction price to be applied to each performance obligation based on an estimation of the stand-alone selling price.
+This is a significant management estimate, impacting the revenue allocation to the performance obligation.
+In situations where the transaction price is based on a residual approach, the allocation would then impact the revenue recognized in the period.
 During the ended year 2019, we concluded that the license of our patent was at a transaction price of \$4.0 million, with the remainder of the transaction price outlined in the contract being related to the other performance obligation of platform development services.
 Any changes in this conclusion could result in additional or less revenue being recognized during the year if a higher or lower portion of the transaction price is allocated to the patent license, respectively.